 Virtual Business Crews – National Cohort

 Virtual Business Crews is a networking activity that uses intelligent matchmaking to group participants who share similar objectives.
-Participants are placed into groups designed with their specific interests in mind, and then meet with the same group of 15 – 20 people weekly over a four-week period to discuss and collaborate on achieving their business objectives.
-Meetings are led by an experienced facilitator in order to maximise your networking experience.
+Participants are placed into groups designed with their specific interests in mind, and then meet with the same group of 14 – 20 people weekly over a four-week period to discuss and collaborate on achieving their business objectives.
+Meetings are led by a seasoned facilitator in order to maximize your networking experience.

-For the Fall 2021 National Cohort, the Chamber of Commerce of Metropolitan Montreal is teaming up with the Vancouver Board of Trade, the Whistler Chamber of Commerce, the Winnipeg Chamber of Commerce and the Toronto Region Board of Trade to offer this networking activity to participants from across Canada.
+For the Spring 2022 National Cohort, the Chamber of Commerce of Metropolitan Montreal is teaming up with the Vancouver Board of Trade, the Whistler Chamber of Commerce, the Edmonton Chamber of Commerce, the Winnipeg Chamber of Commerce, the Toronto Region Board of Trade and the Ottawa Board of Trade.

 Participate in three easy steps

 Step 1 - Register online here, registration closes on Monday April 11, 2022.

 Step 2 - Complete the matching form to identify your networking objectives and which types of profiles you wish to meet.
 There are two available time slots for meetings – from 11:00 am to 1:00 pm EST, or from 1:30 pm to 3:30 pm EST. When filling out your form we ask that you identify four availabilities among the following dates: